BigDataBiology/GMSC-mapper/README.md

 GMSC-mapper is a command line tool to query the Global Microbial smORFs Catalog (GMSC).

 GMSC-mapper can be used to
-- Find query smORFs (&lt; 100aa) homologous to Global Microbial smORFs Catalog (GMSC) by alignment.
+- Find query smORFs (&lt; 100aa) homologous to Global Microbial smORFs Catalogue (GMSC) by alignment.
   - Support 3 types of input:
     - contigs (GMSC-mapper will predict smORFs from contigs first)
     - amino acid sequences
     - nucleotide gene sequences
-- Annotate query/predicted smORFs with quality, habitat and taxonomy information constructed manually in detail.
+- Annotate query / predicted smORFs with quality, habitat and taxonomy information constructed manually in detail.

 ## Installation